EventEmitter2/EventEmitter2/README.md

 All EventEmitters emit the event `newListener` when new listeners are added.
-EventEmitters also emit the event `removeListener` when listeners are removed, and `removeListenerAll` when listeners added through `onAny` are removed.
+EventEmitters also emit the event `removeListener` when listeners are removed, and `removeListenerAny` when listeners added through `onAny` are removed.